 Temperatures of zero or below have been reported just eleven times since 1970, with the coldest reading of 2° below zero occurring on three occasions: Jan.
 17, 1977; Jan.
 21, 1985; and Jan.
 19, 1994.
 There has been just one sub-zero reading this century and it occurred during the mild winter of 2016, when the mercury dropped to -1° on Valentine's Day.
 Not only was it a record for the date, it was also the first below zero reading since 1994, the first to occur in February since 1963 and the latest sub-zero reading since 1934.
 (Previous to 2016's reading, the coldest reading of the 20th century was +1°, which occurred twice in January 2004.)

 The winters of 2015, 1979 and 1994 have had the most days with single-digit readings, nine, followed by the winters of 1977, 2004 and 2005, which had eight.
 The most consecutive winters to have a sub-zero reading is four, 1933 to 1936.
 And the most consecutive days with single digit temperatures is six, which happened between Feb.
 9-14, 1979.
-By contrast, 13 winters have had no readings below 10 degrees, including five of the past nine (through winter of 2016).
+By contrast, 13 winters have had no readings below 10 degrees, including six of the past ten (through the winter of 2017).

 Just one day since 1970 has had a high temperature in the single digits.
 It occurred during the great Arctic outbreak of January 1985.
 On Jan.
 21 the high reached only 9° (after an AM low of -2°).
 That reading was reached shortly before midnight.
 During the daytime hours the temperature hovered around 7°.
 This was the coldest high temperature for New York since Feb.
 15, 1943 when the high that day was just 8° (and that was the second time that winter with a high of 8°; the first was on Dec.
 20).